openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 members of another cohort group.

-If you want all content-specific discussion topics in your course to remain cohorted, you do not need to take any further action.
+If you want all content-specific discussion topics in your course to remain divided by cohort, you do not need to take any further action.
 However, if you want one or more content-specific discussion topics to be accessible to all students regardless of cohort, you must perform some configuration tasks.

 =====================================================================
 Example: Configuring Content-Specific Discussion Topics as Unified